STREETS & SIDEWALKS

 STREETLIGHTS, SIGNS, & TRAFFIC SIGNALS

-If you notice a streetlight that is out, dim, or blinking, please call 217-403-4700 during normal working hours of 7:30 a.m. to 4:30 p.m.
+If you notice a streetlight that is out, dim, or blinking, please call 217-403-4700 during normal working hours of 7:30 a.m. to 4:30 p.m., Monday through Friday, except City holidays.
 You can also report a streetlight malfunction by emailing us: [email protected].
 Please provide your name and phone number, address where the light is positioned on the street, and the side the streetlight is on.

 Once a report has been made, the City will determine who owns the light.
-If it is a City-owned light, efforts to repair the light within 48 hours are made.
-If it is an Ameren Illinois light, the City will notify Ameren of a problem as they are responsible for repairing the light.
+If it is a City-owned light, efforts are made to repair the light within two business days.
+If it is an Ameren Illinois light, the City will notify Ameren as they are responsible for repairing their light.

 To report a knocked down or missing stop sign after hours, please call 217-351-4545, and select option “0”.